In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs

-A temporal graph $\G'=(V',E',\lambda')$ is a \emph{temporal subgraph} of $\G$, noted $\G' \subseteq \G$, if $(V',E')$ is a subgraph of $(V,E)$, $\lambda' \subseteq \lambda$, and $\lambda'$ is restricted to $E'$.
-If $\G'$ is temporally connected, then it is a \emph{temporal spanner} of $\G$.
+A temporal graph $\G'=(G',\lambda')$ is a \emph{temporal subgraph} of $\G$, noted $\G' \subseteq \G$, if $G'=(V',E')$ is a subgraph of $G=(V,E)$, $\lambda' \subseteq \lambda$, and $\lambda'$ is restricted to $E'$.
+If~$V'=V$ and~$\G'$ is temporally connected, then $\G'$ is a \emph{temporal spanner} of $\G$.
 As explained above, temporal reachability is not transitive in general.
 However, it remains possible to compose two temporal paths when the first finishes before the second starts.
-A \emph{pivot} in $\G$ is a vertex that every other node can reach \emph{before} some time $t$, and that can reach all the other vertices after $t$ (possibly along different underlying paths).
-The existence of a pivot implies a temporal spanner of linear size.
-The converse does not hold, there exists linear-size spanners that do not rely on a pivot.
+Next, we define the concept of pivot structures that have a special role for temporal spanning trees and directly implies temporal connectivity.

+\begin{definition}[Pivot contact] Let $\G=((V,E),\lambda)$ be a temporal graph.
+A contact $(e,t)$ of $\G$ is a \emph{strict (non-strict) pivot contact} if for each vertex~$v\in V$ \begin{itemize} \item there is a strict (non-strict) temporal path that starts at~$v$ and traverses edge~$e$ at time~$t$ and \item there is a strict (non-strict) temporal path that ends in~$v$ and traverses edge~$e$ at time~$t$. \end{itemize} \end{definition}

+\begin{definition}[Pivot vertex] Let $\G=((V,E),\lambda)$ be a temporal graph.
+A temporal vertex $(p,t)$ of $\G$ is a strict (non-strict) \emph{pivot vertex} if for each vertex~$v\in V$ \begin{itemize} \item there is a strict (non-strict) temporal path starting from~$v$ and arriving at vertex~$p$ at a time~$t'$ with~$t'<t$ ($t' \leq t$) and \item there is a strict (non-strict) temporal path that starts at vertex~$p$ at a time~$t'' \geq t$ and arrives at vertex~$v$. \end{itemize} \end{definition}

+Unless otherwise mentioned, we refer to pivot contacts just as pivots, precising explicitly when we deal with pivot vertices.

-\subsection{Representation in memory}
+\paragraph{Representation in memory}